timetocode/net-engine-demo/README.md

 The client-app.js is built with watchify from /client "watchify main.js -o client-app.js -v"

-The jist of the idea of the automagic server -> client syncing idea is to define a game entity like this:
+The jist of the idea of the automagic server -> client syncing is to define a game entity like this:

 ```javascript
 function Ninja() {